Leagues view : creating cross-sales

 Versions

 Our Data Scientist Jarno developed a new machine learning model to personalize leagues.
-We designed two UI versions, which are both built around the ML model.
+Both UI versions are built around the ML model.

 Sales conversion

-Both versions converted well, but the list version performed even better.
+Both versions converted well, but the list version performed even better, with a 3% increase in app betting.

 Final flow

-The leagues view became the app’s third most popular betting view!
+The Leagues view became the app’s third most popular betting view!
+Impressively, all of its frontend was coded from scratch in just a few weeks.

 Leave a Reply